xmos/lib_sdram/lib_sdram/doc/rst/sdram.rst

 dq_ah.
 The address bus is mapped in order to the lower bits of dq_ah.
 Finally, the bank address bus is mapped to the higher bits of dq_ah.

-Where the Address bus is 12 bit wide and the bank address is 2 bits wide, the following setup would be in place::
+Where the Address bus is 12 bits wide and the bank address is 2 bits wide the following setup would be in place::
   dq_ah[15:0] = DQ[15:0]
   dq_ah[11:0] = A[11:0]